sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ## Project Overview

-This project analyzes a SaaS company's customer, subscription, support, and product usage data to uncover the reasons behind customer churn and identify opportunities to improve retention, engagement, and revenue.
+This project analyzes a SaaS company's customer, subscription, support ticket, and product usage data to uncover the reasons behind customer churn and identify opportunities to improve retention, engagement, and revenue.

 The analysis combines SQL, Excel, and Power BI to answer critical business questions such as: